reduxjs/redux/docs/style-guide/style-guide.md

 In addition, multiple dispatches that are conceptually part of a larger "transaction"-style update sequence will result in intermediate states that might not be considered valid.
 For example, if actions `"UPDATE_A"`, `"UPDATE_B"`, and `"UPDATE_C"` are dispatched in a row, and some code is expecting all three of `a`, `b`, and `c` to be updated together, the state after the first two dispatches will effectively be incomplete because only one or two of them has been updated.

 If multiple dispatches are truly necessary, consider batching the updates in some way.
-Depending on your use case, this may just be batching React's own renders (possibly using [`batch()` from React-Redux](https://react-redux.js.org/api/batch)), debouncing the store notification callbacks, or grouping many actions into a larger single dispatch that only results in one subscriber notification.
+React 18 and later already batch renders for multiple dispatches in the same tick, so the remaining options are debouncing the store notification callbacks, or grouping many actions into a larger single dispatch that only results in one subscriber notification.
 See [the FAQ entry on "reducing store update events"](../faq/Performance.md#how-can-i-reduce-the-number-of-store-update-events) for additional examples and links to related addons.

 </DetailedExplanation>